klaus94/TimeTable/README.md

 		> latest course
 		> minimum courses per day
 		> maximum courses per day
+		> maximum courses in a row

 TODO:
-- filter: maximum courses in a row
 - filter: look for timetables where two courses of the same modulename take place at the same time
 - read-in all courses from xml-file
 - GUI